Fotor: History

+In May 2026, Fotor unveiled its AI Vibe Marketing Platform for Performance—introducing Product Visuals and Growth Visuals to power a complete visual workflow for real business impact.

+Fotor defines Vibe Marketing as A visual-driven approach where you bring the idea, and AI scales it into on-brand, studio-quality visual content that actually sells—across every channel, instantly.

 Product

 Fotor develops mobile apps and web browser tools for editing photos and videos.
 The apps are available on iOS and Android mobile devices.

 Fotor AI Art Photo Editor - a photo app with basic tools and AI tools to add filters and enhance images, even videos.

 GoArt - an app for applying all kinds of AI art effects to turn images into artwork.

 PortraitMe - an app for beautifying portraits.

 Clipfly - an app for AI video generation.